tgfrerer/island/plan.md

   - loadOp
   - storeOp
   - is it depth or color attachment

-- currently, the dependency checking mechanism for attachments appears broken, source and sink determination for resources probably does not work as intended.

-- look into LeImageAttachmentInfo: do we still need res.accessflags?

 - what should we do with "orphaned" resources? that's resources which were not provided by previous passes, but are used by following passes...